qxwgen/deep-q-atari/README.md

 ## key design decisions

-**why stack 4 frames?** a single frame has no velocity information — the agent can't tell which direction the ball is moving. stacking 4 consecutive frames encodes motion implicitly without any recurrence.
+**why stack 4 frames?** a single frame has no velocity information; the agent can't tell which direction the ball is moving. stacking 4 consecutive frames encodes motion implicitly without any recurrence.

 **why dueling?** in many Atari states, the choice of action doesn't matter much (e.g. when the ball is far away in Pong). dueling networks learn V(s) and A(s,a) separately, so the value head trains even when the advantage signal is noisy.